Hello lovelies!

 Here's the other side of the room... whilst I love the mantelpiece, it is really large and sticks out a mile (they all do in this house - there are 3 of them), so my big grey metal cabinet and a bookshelf are against the wall to the right of the picture.

 The fireplace isn't working, so it has become a place for box storage.
 In fact the challenge with this house has been a total lack of cupboards - apparently cupboards or wardrobes were optional in 1910...
 I am now the queen of the flatpack: I've built a shed, 3 wardrobes, a linen cupboard and 3 sets of shelves in the last 6 weeks.
 I'm refusing to get out my cordless drill for at least the next 6 months!
+So now I'm off to a movie with my parents (keeping them happy), and then I am going to pull out my art stuff and fondle it - even if I am just gessoing pages it will help to start my creative juices flowing a little.

 Here's to an arty and creative 2015 - its going to be a good one!!